www.handicapmd.com - HandicapMD

 • Certified nurse midwife

 • The person you select from that list will need to provide basic personal information, for example, name, address, medical license number and so on.
 Then they will have to check the category your disability falls under and provide a brief summary of your disability.
 Once he or she has finished their portion and signed it, that part of the application is ready to be turned in.
-If by chance, you do not have an approved medical professional to fill out that portion of your application, then you can contact organizations like handicapMD.com for help.
+If by chance, you do not have an approved medical professional to fill out that portion of your application, then you can contact us for help.
 This organization will connect you with a qualified medical professional, through the internet, and he or she will evaluate your disability and see if you meet the guidelines for eligibility.
 This makes this portion of the application process simpler and easier when you find it difficult to travel to appointments.
-Tags Vs. License plates While both options provide you with the same disabled parking privileges, there are a few differences between the two options.
+Tags Vs. License plates While both options provide you with the same disability parking privileges, there are a few differences between the two options.
 One difference is that you can’t lose your plates.
 They are permanently attached to your car or truck.
 The tag can often be misplaced when you are not careful.
 However, you cannot move a plate from car to car.
 That is where the tag has the advantage over the license plates.
 The tag can be used in any car you are riding in or driving.
 It just takes a second to move it from one rear-view mirror to another.

 Types of disabled parking permits